ivan-moskvin/chess/README.md

     - ✅ Turns change
     - ✅ Time travel
 - ✅ Rotate board on move (and make it optional)
-- ☑️ Notification overlays (check/mate/draw) and possibility to restart a game
+- ✅ Possibility to restart a game
-- ☑️ Style notifications
+- ✅ Style notifications
 - ☑️ Analytics
 - ☑️ Persistence
 - ☑️ Optimize graphics